Observational tests in scale invariance II: gravitational lensing: The origin of the discrepancy between the stellar and lensing masses

 The survey provides for each lens the fractions $f^{Chab}_{*,Ein}$ and $f^{Salp}_{*,Ein}$ of the stellar mass within the Einstein radius for the Chabrier and Salpeter IMFs \cite{Chabrier03,Salpeter55} with respect to the total lensing mass.
 As stated by \cite{Auger09}, these fractions are independent of any priors from lensing, so that in some cases fractions higher than 1 were obtained.
 The survey provides a mean stellar mass fraction within the Einstein radius of $\langle f^{Chab}_{*,Ein}\rangle=0.4$ with a rms scatter of 0.1 for the Chabrier IMF; for the Salpeter's IMF the mean is $\langle f^{Salp}_{*,Ein}\rangle =0.7$ and a rms scatter of 0.2.

-In the data of Table 3 and 4 by \cite{Auger09}, we select two samples of lenses at different redshifts: for low redshifts, we select systems with $z_{\mathrm{L}} \leq 0.15$ and another sample with $z_{\mathrm{L}} \geq 0.35$.
-This split in two bins of $\Delta z = 0.15$ is a compromise between the need to have two different mean redshifts and also a sufficient number of galaxies in each sub-sample.
+In the data of Table 3 and 4 by \cite{Auger09}, we select three samples of lenses at different redshifts: for low redshifts, we select systems with $z_{\mathrm{L}} \leq 0.15$.
+For intermediate values, we take a sample with redshifts bewteen 0.15 and 0.30, and for the highest range we consider galaxies with $z_{\mathrm{L}} \geq 0.30$, this last interval although the largest one contains less galaxies than the other two.
+This split in three bins is a compromise between the need to have different mean redshifts and also a sufficient number of galaxies in each sub-sample.
 The results are shown in Table~\ref{tab:SLACS}.
-We see that the stellar mass fractions are higher for low $z$-interval, by $\Delta f_* = 0.092$ for the Chabrier IMF and by $\Delta f_* = 0.166$ for the Salpeter IMF.
+We see that the stellar mass fractions are lower for the higher $z$-interval: compared to the lowest $z$-interval, the differences are $\Delta f_* = 0.092$ for the Chabrier IMF and by $\Delta f_* = 0.166$ for the Salpeter IMF.
+Noticeably, the values of the stellar mass fractions for the intermediate zone lies inbetween the other two.
 These differences are rather small, of the same order as the uncertainties, unlike the high-$z$ case of JWST-ER1.
 The standard deviations of the different fractions are also given in Table~\ref{tab:SLACS}, allowing a test of significance.

-Combining the two values for each IMF, we get $\sigma= 0.135$ for the difference $ \Delta f_* = 0.449 -0.357= 0.092$ of the $\langle f^{Chab}_{*,Ein}\rangle$ values.
+Combining the dispersions for the low and the high $z$-intervals, we get a value $\sigma= 0.135$ for the difference $ \Delta f_* = 0.449 -0.357= 0.092$ of the $\langle f^{Chab}_{*,Ein}\rangle$ values.
 For a normal distribution, this corresponds to a probability of 50.4\% that the difference is significant.
 For $\langle f^{Salp}_{*,Ein}\rangle$, the difference is $\Delta f_* = 0.792-0.626=0.166$ and $\sigma=0.239$, giving a probability of 51.2\%.
 Thus, the differences are possible, but also well compatible with a random realization.
-The ages $t$ corresponding to the mean redshifts $z=0.114$ and $z=0.383$ of the two samples are respectively $t=0.8591$ and $t=0.9502$ in the dimensionless time scale, again for $\Omega_{\mathrm{m}}=0.05$.
-According to Eq.~(\ref{Mvar}), masses scale like $t$, which implies an increase by about 10\% between the two redshifts.
-The observations effectively suggest an increase of the same order of magnitude, which is quite satisfactory.
-Nevertheless the observational uncertainties preclude from establishing this correspondence on a firm statistical ground.
+The ages $t$ corresponding to the mean redshifts $z=0.114$, 0.218 and 0.383 of the samples respectively are $t=0.8591, 0.9113$ and 0.9502 in the dimensionless time scale, again for $\Omega_{\mathrm{m}}=0.05$.
+According to the modified conservation laws \cite{Maeder17a}, masses scale like $t$, which implies an increase of the mass with decreasing redshifts.
+The observations effectively suggest an increase of the fractions $f^{Chab}_{*,Ein}$ and $f^{Salp}_{*,Ein}$.
+Let us make a comparison of observations and theory, even if the observational uncertainties preclude from establishing this correspondence on a firm statistical ground.